 Politics and administration

-Politics in Somaliland take place in the framework of a parliamentary democratic system with local adaptations, which has been described a clanocracy.
-The government is appointed by a president elected by universal suffrage.
+Politics in Somaliland take place in the framework of a parliamentary democratic system with local adaptations, which has been described a clanocracy and a hybrid system.
+The Government is the executive branch, and is made up by the Council of Ministers, the Vice-President, and the President, who is elected by universal suffrage.
 The Parliament is vested with legislative power.
-It consists of two chambers: the House of Representatives, elected by the population, and the House of the Elders, a kind of Senate made up of traditional leaders representing the main clans and sub-clans.
+It consists of two chambers: the House of Representatives, elected by the population, and the House of the Elders, a kind of Senate made up of former elected officers or traditional leaders representing the main clans and sub-clans.

 The Constitution specifies that three political parties can exist at most.
 These are the Party of Peace, Unity and Development (Kulmiye), the Justice and Development Party (UCID) and Waddani.
 Although the Constitution says that parties can not be based on clans, each of them has ties with specific clans and sub-clans.
 The combinations of clans and sub-clans linked to one party or another can vary over time.

 Within this system, women are marginalized in institutions.
 Some women’s movements are demanding that a minimum quota of seats reserved for women be set in the next parliamentary election.

 President: Muse Bihi Abdi, Kulmiye (since 2017)

 Distribution of seats in the House of Representatives (May 2021 election).
 82 members:

 UCID (social democracy) - 21